Kyokushin: Spain

+There are a large number of Kyokushin practitioners in Spain, especially on the Mediterranean coast.
+The main organisations operating in this country are the IKO1 of Matsui, the Shinkyokushinkai, and the WKB.
+Of these, the WKB is the one with the greatest presence and expansion in the Spanish territory.
+The most outstanding fighter in Spain is Alejandro Navarro.

 Singapore and SEA

 Kyokushin was introduced to Singapore and of most of South East Asia by Shihan Peter Chong.
 Chong had established the first Kyokushin Dojo in Singapore in 1968, which was not registered with the Singapore Karate Association at the time.

 Iran

 Iranian Kyokushin fighters have been successful in top-level competition.
 In particular, Iran is highly successful in Kyokushin World Tournament Open hosted by IKO3 / Matsushima Group.